KnightLian/DS_Passenger_Satisfaction/README.md

+Three questions have been formulated and answered using the dataset.
+Each question uses a different methodology learned in class, and contains quantitative and qualitative components.
+Jupyter notebook is employed to state concrete questions, hypotheses, and methodologies, and to present the significance of the results.

 Question 1: For long arrival delays, which passengers might be satisfied?
 Question 2: How many passengers give high score level on “Food and Drink”?
 Question 3: Estimate the accuracy of k-Nearest Neighbor (k=3, 5, and 7) and other Classifiers on this dataset?